- Calculate option strategy profit/loss, break-even points and risk-reward ratios

 Does it work in my version of Excel?

-Does it work in OpenOffice / LibreOffice / Apple Numbers / other spreadsheet software?
+Does it work in Google Sheets / LibreOffice / OpenOffice / other spreadsheet software?

 Does it work for options in my country?

 Yes.
-The calculator does not depend on a particular country or currency – you just need to set the correct contract multiplier in a designated cell.
+The calculator does not depend on a particular country or currency – you just need to set the correct contract multiplier in a designated cell (cell D8 – Option Contract Size – in Preferences sheet).
 Since 2016, the calculator has been used by customers all over the world, including the US, Europe, Australia, India, China, Japan, Russia, Brazil, and many other countries.

 How do I pay?
 Is it secure?

 You can pay by credit/debit card or PayPal.
 All payments are processed by PayPal, but you don’t need a PayPal account to check out when paying with a card.
-Contact me for alternative ways to pay (wire transfer, bitcoin).
+If you can’t or don’t want to use PayPal, contact me for alternative ways to pay (wire transfer, bitcoin, card payment outside PayPal).